 Until recently, there have not been many choices for eating during McAdenville’s Christmas light celebration.
-However, Table and Market in the town center opened about a year ago.
-Even more recently, the Spruced Goose Station sandwich shop opened its doors.
+However, Terra Mia Italian restaurant and Spruced Goose Station sandwich shop opened in the town center.

 Even outside of town, restaurants are sparse, so they stay very busy in December.
-Until last year, we usually just headed back into Charlotte to eat or brought something to munch on as we walked about.
+We usually just head back into Charlotte to eat or bring something to munch on as we walk about.

 Where To Stay For McAdenville's Christmas Town USA?